dhuynhcs/StrideWalletDesktopApp/README.md

 By Daniel Huynh

 ## Project Overview
-StrideWallet is a comprehensive Java Swing application designed to provide a secure and user-friendly digital payment solution.
+StrideWallet is a comprehensive Java Swing application designed to provide a secure and user-friendly digital payment system simulation.
 This system allows users to manage their digital wallets, transfer money to other users, request payments, manage contacts, and track transaction history.

 Future WIP I'm hoping to implement someday:
-Transaction Fees
+- Transaction Fees
-Rewards based on fitness activity goals such as weekly step count.
+- Rewards based on fitness activity goals such as weekly step count hence the name Stride Wallet
-Rewards can include things like transaction fee discounts, Web3 coins, cashback, etc
+- Rewards can include things like transaction fee discounts, Web3 coins, cashback, etc

 ## Features